Techbite-sudo/Dema-backend/README.md

 # Authentication Made Easy

-Welcome to our seamless authentication system!
+Welcome to Dema seamless authentication system!
 We've streamlined the process of registering and logging in, making it a breeze for you to get started.
 Follow along as we guide you through the simple steps.

 ## Register a New User